Mika215/homepage-michael/planning/interview.md

 ## Interview summary

-Michael is a young 31-year-old man who has been living in Brussels for a few months now.
+Michael is a young 31-year-old man who has been living in Belgium for 1 year now.
-His life motto is ”Life is too short, discover and enjoy it!”.
+His life motto is: ”Life is too short, discover and enjoy it!”.
-He has a professional experience in the cyber security domain.

 ## Michael’s professional goals